wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 One method that has really helped me through designing complex prompt chains is to use UML sequence diagrams.
 One tool I use for this is [app.diagrams.net][DRAW_IO], it has reasonable UML support and has free-form drawing capabilities that can be helpful too.

-Let's look at some samples and how you can solve them using chains of smaller prompts and tools.
+Let's look how we can break down the problem of generating blog content into a prompt chain.

 ### Creating blog content

-One application of a prompt chain that is an interesting case is to write a blog post about a technology topic.
-Let's look at how you could approach this problem as a prompt chain. [#s](#content-generation-workflow) shows the structure of the prompt chain for creating blog content.
+One application of a prompt chain that is an interesting case is to write a blog post about a topic.
+It's interesting, because it shows off how much better a prompt chain works when compared to one big prompt.
+Let's first look at how you could approach this problem as a single chain-of-thought prompt.

+//TODO: Insert prompt

+The prompt contains a step-by-step plan to help the LLM generate the right response.
+We're relying on Semantic Kernel being able to call multiple tools thanks to the function calling loop we discussed in [#s](#llm-function-calling).

+Instead of going through the code here, I want to focus on the challenges of this prompt.
+If you're interested in learning how to build this, I recommend looking at [the example code for this chapter][SAMPLE_CODE].

+Running a complex prompt like the one we just discussed is annoying to debug and far from stable.
+There's a chance the LLM isn't going to follow my plan, because it found content on the internet that influences the reasoning capabilities.
+It can also fail to detect one or more of the tools for any number of reasons as we discussed in [#s](#what-are-tools-skills-and-plugins).

+I like to call these chain-of-thought prompts chain-of-problems prompts, because of the high probability it doesn't do what I want.

+You can solve the same complex task but with much more control when you use a prompt chain. [#s](#content-generation-workflow) shows the structure of the prompt chain for creating blog content.
+I've taken the plan from the original prompt, refined it, and turned it into a nice workflow.

 {#content-generation-workflow}
 ![Content generation workflow](content-generation-workflow.png)

+The workflow takes a similar approach as the chain-of-thought prompt we used before, but is more stable, because there's no chance the LLM isn't going to call my tool.
+That's because I'm using logic to enforce the plan.

-Writing an article with AI requires a more structured approach than some people would take themselves, so the workflow may look more rigid than how you would approach the problem.
-Let's go over the steps to understand how the worklow works:
+Let's go over the worklow to understand how it works:

-...

-### Converting code from Python to C#
+1. First, we'll research the topic by searching for 5 articles online that cover the topic of the article.
+2. Next, we ask the LLM to generate an outline with top-level headings to create the structure of the article.
+3. Then, we loop over the sections, and generate a key talking point for the section.
+4. After generating the key talking point, we'll research the section in greater depth.
+5. Finally, we'll generate for each section, and concatenate the content together.

+You pay a price for this stability: You're going to have to write more code to make the workflow run.
+However, you gain a lot of quality and simplicity back for that extra code.
+If you didn't do this, you had to write a ton of tests and deal with the fact that the chain-of-thought prompt is never going to achieve the same level of accuracy.

+To help you understand how much code we're talking about, let's build the workflow from start to finish with Semantic Kernel components and compare it to the chain-of-thought prompt implementation.

 ## Building a prompt chain with Semantic Kernel